koendv/arm_can_tool/README.md

 Choose preferred settings and select "OK".
 The system will reboot in the new settings.

+## LED

+There is a system LED.
+If the LED is on, the system is executing a task.
+If the LED is off, the system is idle (or in an interrupt handler, also possible).

+The system LED is an RTOS health monitor.
+ - in normal operation, the LED flickers briefly when tasks run, but should be off most of the time.
+ - a constantly lit LED indicates busy-waiting anti-patterns.

+In proper RTOS design, threads should sleep when waiting rather than busy-polling.
+The LED is a programming tool to enforce this discipline.

 # Hardware

 The hardware has to be good.
 The software can always be changed later.